Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Model with jumps and main results

-} The first integrability condition is nothing than the condition of finite variance for jump size distribution while the second one is equivalent to $\E(1+\xi)^{-1}<\infty$.
-These are quite weak constraints and automatically fulfilled in the Merton jump-diffusion model \cite{Merton} where jump size distribution is assumed to be log-normal.
-In \cite{Kou}, within an equilibrium-based setting, log-exponential distributions are suggested for jump sizes to obtain the convenient feature in analytical calculation.
-Again, this family of jump size distributions verifies condition $(\C_1)$.
+} The first integrability condition is nothing than the condition of finite variance for the jump size distribution.
+The second one is equivalent to $\E(1+\xi)^{-1}<\infty$.
+These conditions are not too strong and automatically fulfilled in Merton jump-diffusion models \cite{Merton} where the jump size distribution is assumed to be log-normal.
+In \cite{Kou} within an equilibrium-based setting, log-exponential distributions are suggested to achieve convenient features in an analytical calculation.
+Note that this family of jump size distributions also satisfies Condition $(\C_1)$.

-Let us turn our attention to volatility assumption.
-Following \cite{Nguyen}, we assume that the volatility process satisfies the integrable condition.
+Let us turn our attention to volatility assumptions.
+Following \cite{Nguyen} we assume that the volatility process satisfies the integrable condition.